 Have you written On the Merits of Unnaturalness?

 I have indeed written the whole pamphlet, with detailed descriptions of each clairvoyant type, including their history.
-I’m really hoping Bloomsbury will make it available as an eBook or an online extra at some point in the near future – I’ll keep you updated.
+Bloomsbury made a limited-edition run of physical copies as part of a pre-order campaign for The Mime Order, but all of them have been taken.
+I’m really hoping they will make it available as an eBook or an online extra at some point in the near future – I’ll keep you updated.

 Can I get my book signed?